-When data loss is not acceptable for a Greenplum Database cluster, Greenplum coordinator and segment mirroring is recommended.
+Important: When data loss is not acceptable for a Greenplum Database cluster, Greenplum master and segment mirroring is recommended.
 If mirroring is not enabled then Greenplum stores only one copy of the data, so the underlying storage media provides the only guarantee for data availability and correctness in the event of a hardware failure.

 Two standard mirroring configurations are available when you initialize or expand a Greenplum system.
 The default configuration, called group mirroring, places all the mirrors for a host's primary segments on one other host in the cluster.
 The other standard configuration, spread mirroring, can be selected with a command-line option.
 Spread mirroring spreads each host's mirrors over the remaining hosts and requires that there are more hosts in the cluster than primary segments per host.